Scholarships Available

 - Applicants must be available for a personal interview

-One, non-renewable award to a White Cloud High School student whose life interests and activities parallel Kristy’s.
+To be awarded to a White Cloud High School student whose life interests and activities parallel Kristy’s

 - Music